contagon/handbook/handbook/11-young-women.md

 ### 11.6.2 Young Women with Disabilities

-Class presidencies give special care to young women who have disabilities.

-For information about helping these young women, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/).
+Class presidencies give special care to young women who have disabilities. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)For information about helping these young women, see [disability.ChurchofJesusChrist.org](https://disability.churchofjesuschrist.org/).

 ### 11.6.3 Children and Youth Emblems